tensorflow/agents/README.md

 [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

+## Principles

+This project adheres to Google's AI [principles](PRINCIPLES.md).
+By using or contributing, you are expected to adhere to these principles.

 ## References

 * # TODO(oars): How do we want to be referenced?

+## Disclaimer

+This is not an official Google product.